 Nancy Bliwise, Ph.D.
 Professor of Pedagogy.
 University of Chicago, 1982.
 Adult attachment as a predictor of relationship functioning throughout the adult life course; clinical applications of attachment theory; statistical analysis of change.

 Patricia A. Brennan, Ph.D.
-Professor.
+Professor, Chair.
 University of Southern California, 1992.
 Biological, psychological, and social risk factors for aggression and criminal violence.
 The effect of parental psychopathology on child outcome from biological, clinical and developmental perspectives.

 W. Edward Craighead, Ph.D.
 Professor.
 University of Illinois, 1970.
 Major depression and bipolar disorders: Assessment, prevention and treatment.
 Personality disorders and relapse/recurrence of mood disorders.
 Cognitive, interpersonal, and behavioral approaches to assessment and intervention for mood disorders among children, dolescents, and college students.